ManikMaity/Learn-ReactJS/broCode-react/README.md

     background-color: rgb(103, 192, 247);
     color: white;}
 ```
 - Then we import the stylesheet to our component .jsx file
 ```js
 // file - button.jsx
 import style from "./button.module.css";
 ```
-- And we have to add style classname from imported style to elenment className. like this
+- And we have to add the style classname from the imported style to the element className, like this:
 ```js
 <button className={style.btn}>Click me</button>
 ```

 ### 3. Inline
-- Inline css is used inside the component .jsx file by creation a style obj.
+- Inline CSS is used inside the component `.jsx` file by creating a style object.
-- The use the style obj created in element style attribute.
+- Then use the style object created in the element style attribute.
 Ex. -
 ```js
 // ScondaryButton.jsx